SaeedAsadshoar/MultiMaze/README.md

 By select AssetData -> GameConfig you can change "Is Load Level By Object Prefab" state for load game from prefab object or vector graphics

+You can Create or delete color palette for balls to. it will select randomly on each level load

 Thanks